dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2020_07_04-dotnet-for-beginners.md

 [![.NET is hard](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/tweet-dotnet-reboot-1.png)](https://twitter.com/RehanSaeedUK/status/1281943982189228032)

-Whatever one's personal opinion is, &quot;feature bloat&quot; is certainly becoming a growing concern in the C# community and Microsoft would be stupid to not listen or take some notes.
+Whatever one's personal opinion is, &quot;feature bloat&quot; is certainly becoming a growing concern in the C# community and Microsoft would be stupid not to listen or at least take some notes.

 Given that F# is already a [functional first multi paradigm language](https://dusted.codes/why-you-should-learn-fsharp), and C# is definitely heading towards that direction too, maybe one day there's a future opportunity to consolidate both languages into one?
 (YES, I dared to suggest it!)
-Either that, or Microsoft should establish 100% feature parity so that interop is seamless and the only differentiating factor remains in the language's syntax - one geared towards a functional first experience and the other towards the object oriented equivalent.
+Either that, or Microsoft should establish 100% feature parity so that interop is seamless between the languages and the only differentiating factor remains in their syntax - one geared towards a functional first experience and the other towards the object oriented equivalent.

 ### Version Overflow

 As mentioned above, all three .NET languages evolve independently from .NET.
 C# is heading towards [version 9](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/), F# is approaching [version 5](https://devblogs.microsoft.com/dotnet/announcing-f-5-preview-1/) and VB.NET is already on [version 16](https://docs.microsoft.com/en-us/dotnet/visual-basic/getting-started/whats-new#visual-basic-160).
 Meanwhile .NET Framework is on [version 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) and .NET Core on [version 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1).
 Don't even get me started on [Mono](https://www.mono-project.com), [Xamarin](https://dotnet.microsoft.com/apps/xamarin) or [ASP.NET](https://docs.microsoft.com/en-us/aspnet/core).

 Now I understand that all these things are very different and I'm comparing apples with oranges, but how is a new developer supposed to know all of that?
-All these components are independent and yet correlated enough to overwhelm a new developer with screens like these:
+All these components are independent and yet correlated enough to overwhelm a new developer with screens like this:

 [![.NET Core Versions](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/dotnet-core-versions.png)](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/dotnet-core-versions.png)